ovoschnoi-salat/wishlists-frontend/README.md

-# Telegram Mini Apps React Template
+# Wishlists Telegram Mini App

-This template demonstrates how developers can implement a single-page application on the Telegram Mini Apps platform using the following technologies and libraries:
+This app demonstrates how developers can implement an application on the Telegram Mini Apps platform using the following technologies and libraries: